samlin001/asd-codelabs/codelab1/README.md

 <img src="res/VerifyVMCreation.png" width="800">

 ## Connect to the VM
-There are 2 ways to connect to the the VM on the cloud to use it: 1) SSH and 2) Chrome Remote Desktop.
+There are 2 ways to connect to the VM on the cloud to use it: 1) SSH and 2) Chrome Remote Desktop.

 1. SSH